qala-io/java-course/README.md

 * But if you run `mvn package` it fails

 Figure out exactly why this happens how would you re-write the test to pass in all the cases.

+To return back to the course programme checkout `master` branch.